Our digital wellbeing research programme

 Children’s Wellbeing in a Digital World Index

-Children’s Wellbeing in a Digital World takes responses from an annual survey that asks questions to both parents and children.
+Children’s Wellbeing in a Digital World takes responses from an annual household survey that asks questions to both parents and children.

 Supporting children’s online safety